marmelab/react-admin/AuthProviderWriting.md

 When the user credentials are missing or become invalid, a secure API usually answers to the `dataProvider` with an HTTP error code 401 or 403.

-Fortunately, each time the `dataProvider` returns an error, react-admin calls the `authProvider.checkError()` method.
+Fortunately, each time the `dataProvider` or the `authProvider.getPermissions` returns an error, react-admin calls the `authProvider.checkError()` method.
 If it returns a rejected promise, react-admin calls the `authProvider.logout()` method immediately, and asks the user to log in again.

 So it's up to you to decide which HTTP status codes should let the user continue (by returning a resolved promise) or log them out (by returning a rejected promise).